dfdx2/100-days-of-code/r1-log.md

 Had an OA assessment today and was pleased with my performance.
 My code was definitely better today than at day 1.
 This challenge has definitely improved my coding skill and style.

+### R1D69
+Did a LeetCode problem then continued in Chapter 5 of Data Structures & Algortihms in Java.